dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 Sure, if you want to contribute via a pull request, go ahead!
 For bugs/features/complaints, I would be really grateful if you reported them [here](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboard/issues).

 #### The first call to the Azure Function is always a bit slow.
 Why?
 Indeed, for the time being.
 Check [here](https://github.com/Azure/azure-functions-pack) for a way it can be improved (project is still experimental).
-However, all subsequent calls are blazingly fast!
+There is also an idle timeout taking place.
+Check [here](https://github.com/Azure/azure-webjobs-sdk-script/issues/298) for a discussion on this matter.

 #### How can I develop/test this project locally?
 Check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) for details on how to run the Functions runtime locally.
 After you install Azure Functions tools, run `func host start` on the Function(s) root directory (for our project it's the directory `scoresFunctionApp`).
 Don't forget to set a [local.settings.json](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#local-settings-file) file that contains your environment variables.